 How to Play: The secret to winning this tough challenge is a slow and steady approach.
 Have two bystanders hold the string taut at shoulder level.
 The player has one minute to hang six nails from the string in unison.
 This one is a nailbiter!

-How to Play: This challenge requires two people simply because one person needs to hold a hula hoop steady about four feet off the ground.
-Mark a line with tape on the ground and have the person with the hula hoop stand five feet away.
+How to Play: This outdoor challenge requires two people simply because one person needs to hold a hula hoop steady about four feet off the ground.
+Mark a line with tape on the ground and have the person with the hula hoop stand at least six feet away.
 The contestant must blow a bubble from behind the line and gently blow the bubble through the hula hoop in one minute.
 If the bubble pops, the contestant must run back to the line and start again.
+This bubble game is a great Christmas game to play with any social “bubbles” or “pods” your family may have formed for the holiday season.

 How to Play: Stack six empty soda cans in a pyramid on a stool.
 Line up the player six to eight feet from the stool and provide them with a bowl of rubber bands.
 In one minute, you must shoot all cans over.